anaybaid-uwaterloo/nas-forms/README.md

-# Full-Stack Web Application with Sidebar Tabs
+# Full-Stack Web Application with Sidebar Tabs (Java Spring Boot Backend)

 Welcome to this full-stack web application project!
 This app is designed to help you navigate between multiple tabs, each representing a unique webpage with fields and query boxes for user input.
 Whether you're here to learn more about the code structure, set it up on your machine, or customize it for your needs, this `README.md` has got you covered.